Board of Consultants

-Michael retired after more than four decades of service with the Calgary Catholic School District.
-A long advocate for student success and community service, he served at the local, provincial and national level as a member of various educational organizations and associations.
-Currently serving as the Director of Leadership Learning for the College of Alberta School Superintendents and is a member of the University of Calgary Senate.
+Michael retired from the Calgary Catholic School District after more than four decades of service as a teacher and administrator.
+During his tenure he worked at the local, provincial and national levels as a member of various educational organizations and associations.
+After his retirement from the school district Michael served as a Director of Leadership Learning with the College of Alberta School Superintendents, as a member of the University of Calgary Senate, and, most recently, as a board member of YouthLink Calgary – Police Interpretive Centre.

 Sr. Gerardine (Ger) Curran, fcJ

 Sr. Ger Curran, is a member of the Society of Sisters, Faithful Companions of Jesus (FCJ).
 She is from Ireland.
 She joined the FCJ Centre resource team in the fall of 2015.
 Ger has worked as a counsellor for the past 27 years in various settings.
 Before that, she served as a school administrator and teacher in a high school in Ireland.
 She is a member of the Irish Association for Counselling and Psychotherapy (IACP) and the Canadian Counselling and Psychotherapy Association.
 Before qualifying as an accredited Counsellor, Ger completed a master’s degree in Family Counselling from the University of Iona, New York.
 Since coming to Canada, Ger is working in the areas of counselling, interfaith matters, and helping refugee families.
 She is a member of the Calgary Interfaith Council and the Calgary Council of Christian and Jews.